OpenHRS/openhrs.github.io/index.md

-# The HRS App
+# OpenHRS
 *More than just a search engine.*

-When we designed and implemented this application, we wanted to make this more than a traditional search.
+When we designed and implemented OpenHRS, we wanted to make this more than a traditional search.
 We wanted to create an app that could effectively search the current Hawaii Revised Statutes in a way that was new and innovative.
-Our goal for this app was to echo the very essence of being more than a search engine.
-As result, we created a new experience for the user.

-The HRS App takes into account the following issues:
+OpenHRS takes into account the following issues:

 * Can't effectively search the current HRS.
 * Can't find cross references in the HRS.